ilikespace9901/APTM/Reactions.md

-This file contains all the reactions, theres some chance i forgot one though Temp is in K
-*Italic* means its a catalyst and isnt consumed by the reaction
+This file contains all the reactions, theres some chance i forgot one though, temp is in K, *Italic* means its a catalyst and isnt consumed by the reaction, no reaction will be listed twice on 2 different elements
 ## CARB
 - Pressure > 80 + temp > 1500 = PDMN with 0.5%\f
 ## NTRG